fineanmol/plant-tree/README.md

-🌴 Updated on Thu, 14 Aug 2025 17:51:23 GMT
+🎋 Updated on Thu, 14 Aug 2025 21:19:42 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Experience is the name everyone gives to their mistakes."